-Jeff is executive vice president, chief operating officer and chief financial officer at Iridian Asset Management LLC.
-He served as Capital Campaign Chair at his alma mater, Williams College.
-He is an active supporter of environmental and outdoor causes.
+Jeff is recently retired, having served the past 25 years as executive vice president, chief operating officer and chief financial officer at Iridian Asset Management LLC.
+He is active in alumni affairs at his alma mater, Williams College, and a passionate supporter of environmental and outdoor causes.

 Ara is the corporate sustainability director at Weyerhaeuser, one of the world’s largest private owners of timberlands and one of the largest manufacturers of wood products in North America.
 The company is proud to manage one of the most sustainable, versatile resources on earth – forests – while making products that people need.

 Elisa is a philosophy professor, author and nonprofit professional with a specialization in applied ethics.
 She is a trustee for the Rapaport Family Charitable Trust and a volunteer leader with organizations as diverse as the American Red Cross, the Anne Frank Center USA and the Walt Whitman Birthplace Association.

 Richard is an investor and retired developer of shopping centers and other commercial properties.
 In earlier years, as general counsel to a public company retailer, he was a principal in the creation of innovative retail chains.

 Jad Daley leads the strategic direction of American Forests and serves as its “chief engagement officer” in building diverse partnerships to advance American Forests’ mission.
 Tapping into his skills and experience related to program development, he also is directly involved in the organization’s programmatic work, such as forest-climate science, policy development and communications.